 To get on top of your own unique scent, get familiar with what is normal for you.
 Then, you will be able to identify what is not normal and seek help when necessary.

-Most women are uncomfortable talking about or getting familiar with their own scent.
-At Perry, our community platform gives women space to talk about the most taboo of topics and we are here to break down those walls.
+Most women are uncomfortable talking about their own scent.
+At perry, our community platform gives women space to talk about the most taboo of topics and we are here to break down those walls.
 We bring in experts to answer your most burning questions without judgment and with all the support of women in your shoes.
-To learn more about vaginal odor remedies from experts and members alike, join our Perry community.
-We are waiting for YOU!
+To learn more about vaginal odor remedies from experts and members alike,

 Disclaimer: This is not medical advice, does not take the place of medical advice from your physician, and is not intended to treat or cure any disease.
 Patients should see a qualified medical provider for assessment and treatment.